zanflo/AdvancedInformationRetrieval/README.md

 ![alt text](/plots/relevance_percent_top_x.png)
 ![alt text](/plots/relevance_percent_relevant.png)

+These two graph show a percentbased representation of the amount of LLM-generated documents and Wikipedia documents retrived by our IR system.

 From these two plots we conclude, tath the LLM-generated documents do indeed hold valuable and correct information as they make up a little less than 50% of all documents.
 Looking closer at plot 2 however, the Wikipedia articles answer the queries a little better in general as they are retrieved a bit more often.